sj26/node-smtp/doc/api.markdown

-smtp.Server -- SMTP server (and soon, client) library and daemon for node.js
+node-smtp -- SMTP server (and soon, client) library and daemon for node.js
 ============================================================================

 ## Synopsis